autogluon/tabrepo/README.md

 Note: You will need `ray` installed (included in `autogluon` unless running in MacOS) to run without edits.
 If running on MacOS, edit the script to use `native` backend instead of `ray` backend.

+Note: You will need to be in the working directory of `scripts/` to load the files correctly.
+This will likely change in future.

 # In-Depth

 ## Config Generation